matchmore/ios-sdk/ApnsSetup.md

 ### Set up APNS: Certificates for push notifications

-Alps iOS SDK uses Apple Push Notification Service (APNS) to deliver notifications to your iOS users.
+Matchmore iOS SDK uses Apple Push Notification Service (APNS) to deliver notifications to your iOS users.

 In order to get the certificates and upload them to our portal.